About Us

 The Pool & Fitness Center is home to our outdoor swimming pool, a baby pool, a Splash Pad with water features, 2 water slides, a concession stand and an adult tanning deck.
 The Fitness Center features 1600 square feet of cardio and strength equipment, a dedicated aerobics room with rubber floor and locker rooms with showers.

-The District's main park features 2 playgrounds, 6 ball fields, 6 outdoor basketball courts, 5 tennis courts, 1 in-line hockey court, 2 bocce ball courts and 6 horseshoe courts.
+The District's main park features 2 playgrounds, 6 ball fields, 6 outdoor basketball courts, 5 tennis courts, 1 in-line hockey court and 2 bocce ball courts.

 In addition to the main park, the District has another park site located at Montrose Ave. and Octavia, known as the Iron Ball Playground and providing a small playground and a few picnic tables for families with small children to enjoy.